 The legendary Storz & Bickel Volcano vaporizer has delighted vapor enthusiasts since 2000.
 It sets the bar high for flavor, efficiency, and ease of use, and requires very little in terms of instructions.
 Its simplicity is certainly part of the appeal.
 That said, we do have a few tips that can help Volcano owners get the most from their desktop vape, maximizing vapor production and excellent flavor without wasting anything.

-Use the included grinder
+Volcano Tips and Tricks: Use the included grinder

 While the Volcano will work well, even with chunkier ground materials, it's worth blending them a bit finer than you're used to.
 You may be tempted to reach for a nicer metal grinder, but the included two-piece plastic grinder actually produces perfectly ground materials for your Volcano.
 It keeps the herbs between the teeth longer, producing an almost-powdery material that ensures full extraction for convection vaporizers such as the Storz & Bickel vaporizers.

-Your first bag
+Your first bag on the Volcano Classic

-The Volcano’s reliance on convection heat means it can take a little time for the materials to fully preheat, depending on your temperature.
+While the Hybrid is ready almost immediately, the Volcano Classic’s reliance on convection heat means it can take a little time for the materials to fully preheat, depending on your temperature.
 Just because you can’t see the vapor, doesn’t mean it’s not there.
 Your materials will release their natural moisture and oils before they produce the thick clouds most people expect, so your first bag won’t look like much, but it will taste the best.
 That's not the only option, however.

 For thicker clouds, you can start filling a bag and keep an eye on the vapor density.
 Once the vapor starts getting visible, pull the bag off and inhale the lighter, tastier vapor.
 You don't need to fill a full bag, just pull it off when you like the look of the vapor.
 After you're done, the second bag you fill will be full and dense from start to finish.
 As always, you can experiment and dial in the vapor density that you like best.